thehyve/transmartApp-doc/source/smartr.rst

 When having defined two cohort subsets some of the aspects of the analysis will be different.
 For one, the summary page that is shown after **Fetch data** will show information for both subsets.
 The heatmap control panel will have the options for *Differential expression* enabled under **Ranking criteria**.
-This allows the users to order the rows based on one off multiple differential expression metrics.
+This allows the users to order the rows based on one of multiple differential expression metrics.

 The heatmap image itself will have an additional row to indicate to which subset an individual belongs.
-This bar allows researchers to easily identify the groups based after performing ordering or clustering.
+This bar allows researchers to easily identify the groups after performing ordering or clustering.

 |smartr_heatmap_differential_expression_image|

-The table below the heatmap will show additional columns for: *TTEST*, *LOGFOLD*, *PVAL*, *ADJPVAL*, and *BVAL*.
+The table below the heatmap will show additional columns the additional options available in the **Ranking Criteria** section of the control panel (*TTEST*, *LOGFOLD*, *PVAL*, *ADJPVAL*, and *BVAL*).
 These measures that have been calculated between both subsets.

 |smartr_heatmap_differential_expression_table|